Skip to main content

 $ vault agent -config=vault-agent.hcl

 Review the certificate files under the examples/ directory.
-It has three files: one for the certificate, CA, and private key.
+It has four files: one for the certificate, CA, private key, and aggregated file for all certificate information.

 $ ls examples/